telus-agcg/nib/README.md

     rake          Run the rake command for the given service restart       Restart a running container
-    rspec         Runs the rspec command for the given service run           Wraps normal 'docker-compose run' to ensure that --rm is always passed shell         Start a shell session in a one-off service container update        Download the latest version of the nib tool
+    rspec         Runs the rspec command for the given service rubocop       Runs the rubocop command for the given service run           Wraps normal 'docker-compose run' to ensure that --rm is always passed shell         Start a shell session in a one-off service container update        Download the latest version of the nib tool